flame-engine/flame/FAQ.md

 root which showcases most of the features that exist in Flame.

 If you want a more full-fledged game, please check:
- - [BGUG](https://github.com/fireslime/bgug): FireSlime's open source fast paced side-scrolling platformer.
+ - [BGUG](https://github.com/fireslime/bgug): Blue Fire's open source fast paced side-scrolling platformer.
 It is mostly up-to-date with Flame and uses a good chunk of the features offered by the engine.
  - [renancaraujo](https://github.com/renancaraujo)'s port of the